sofathitesh/doconce/doc/demos/manual/manual.sphinx.rst

 It is, in general, recommended to use labels and references for (sub)sections, equations, and figures only.
-By the way, here is an example on referencing Figure :ref:`fig:impact` (the label appears in the figure caption in the source code of this document).
+By the way, here is an example on referencing Figure :ref:`fig:viz` (the label appears in the figure caption in the source code of this document).
 Additional references to the sections :ref:`mathtext` and :ref:`newcommands` are nice to demonstrate, as well as a reference to equations,